addania/coding/src/pages/TypeScript.md

 > Void type does not exist in Javascript, but we might know it from other languages.

-> WHAT on Earth void type is?
-Imagine you have a function which returns nothing and onyl prints some text:
+> WHAT on Earth is the void type?
+Imagine you have a function which returns nothing and only prints some text:

 ```
 const printResult=(n1: number)=> (